aag5734/Mario-AI/README.md

 # Mario-AI
-This is the result of an 2AM thought manifesting.

 As the name suggests, this is an AI program that learns how to beat world 1-1 of Super Mario Bros for the NES.

 # Details